Will killings in Minneapolis force another US government shutdown?

 In the run-up to Friday’s shutdown deadline, Democrats in the Senate were bracing for a similar fracture among their party members.

-Several had been expected to hold their nose and vote to support the spending bill, in part fearing the political optics of another government shutdown.
+Several had been expected to hold their noses and vote to support the spending bill, in part fearing the political optics of another government shutdown.

 On January 20, Democratic Senator Patty Murray argued against shutting down the government yet again, calling it an ineffective tactic to curb ICE.